U.S. demand for skilled worker visas seen topping quota soon

-SAN FRANCISCO, April 1 A popular U.S. visa program for skilled workers is likely to hit its quota within days after its application period opens, triggering a lottery and signaling that companies feel confident enough about the economy to hire more foreign workers.
+SAN FRANCISCO A popular U.S. visa program for skilled workers is likely to hit its quota within days after its application period opens, triggering a lottery and signalling that companies feel confident enough about the economy to hire more foreign workers.

 The H-1B program will not have reached its base cap of 65,000 so quickly since early 2008, before the economic crisis hit.
 That was the last time a lottery was used, according to U.S. Citizenship and Immigration Services, which processes the applications.